tomlooman/tomlooman.github.io/_posts/2021-01-12-unreal-engine-cpp-action-roguelike-sample-project.md

 coverImage: "actionroguelike_ue4_combatsample-copy.jpg"
 ---

-For the [Stanford University Fall 2020 Curriculum](https://courses.tomlooman.com/p/unrealengine-cpp?coupon_code=COMMUNITY15), I built a small game project using mainly C++ mixed with some Blueprint in Unreal Engine.
-For those interested, the entire Computer Science course (CS193U) was provided through Zoom lectures and has been recorded.
-I'm working on getting this published and meanwhile, this project is already [open-source through GitHub](https://github.com/tomlooman/ActionRoguelike) to be taken apart by anyone!
+For the [Stanford University Fall Curriculum](https://courses.tomlooman.com/p/unrealengine-cpp?coupon_code=COMMUNITY15), I built a small game project using C++ mixed with some Blueprint in Unreal Engine.
+It has since been converted into an online course that anyone can participate in.
+It has been used by dozens of industry leading game studios to train their employees for C++ with Unreal Engine on top of thousands of indie developers.

 ![](/assets/images/Course_HeroBanner_TwoSplit_Narrow_1200.jpg)